Central Montana Alkalic Province: Highwood Mountain

 Highwood Mountain is located in Central Montana, North West of Judith Mountains.
 Highwood Mountain is part of the Wyoming craton and formed during the Eocene.
 The igneous rocks that formed here are derived from asthenosphere magmas that interacted with Archean mantle lithosphere.
-The various rock types that were produced here shows evidence of shallow level degassing, fractional crystallization, and magma mixing.
+The various rock types that were produced here show evidence of shallow level degassing, fractional crystallization, and magma mixing.
 The main crystals present consist of olivine and latite.
 Geochemical data suggests fractional crystallization of olivine and micas that were accompanied by large-scale mixing of magmas.
 Highwood Mountain consist of four laccoliths that are very similar.
 The key difference is variation of percentages in the minerals present and one of the four laccoliths experiences a different order of layers of mafic minerals.